 She nodded, embarrassed.
 “I had overestimated my power to stay awake.
 Thankfully nothing happened.”

 “Indeed,” he looked back at the fire.
-“But yes, the creature faded away into nothingness when the sunlight hit it.
+“But yes, the creature faded away into nothingness when the sunlight found it.
 It is certainly gone, and it is certainly safe for you to continue forward now.”

 “Without your assistance, that would not be possible.
 I am grateful for it, as I’m sure my grandmother will be once I am able to tell her—“